avajadi/portablecdm/README.md

 * Recommended and target time types support
 * Show where the current time is on the timeline
 * Search on vessel name in Favorite Vessels
-* Search on IMO in Port Call view

 ## Suggested updates
 * Dynamic loading of port calls